Senate passes bill to protect kids online and make tech companies accountable for harmful content

 The bill, which passed 91-3, has been pushed by parents of children who died by suicide after online bullying or have otherwise been harmed by online content.
 It would force companies to take reasonable steps to prevent harm on online platforms frequently used by minors, requiring them to exercise "duty of care" and ensure that they generally default to the safest settings possible.

-The House has not yet acted on the bill, but Speaker Mike Johnson, R-La., has said he is "committed to working to find consensus.”
+The House has not yet acted on the bill.
+Speaker Mike Johnson, R-La., has said he is “committed to working to find consensus," but has not said whether he will bring it to the floor for a vote.
 Supporters are hoping that the strong Senate vote will push the House to act before the end of the congressional session in January.

+President Joe Biden encouraged the House to send the legislation to his desk “without delay.”

+“Today our children are subjected to a wild west online and our current laws and regulations are insufficient to prevent this,” Biden said.
+“It is past time to act.”

 The legislation is about allowing children, teens and parents “to take back control of their lives online,” said Democratic Sen. Richard Blumenthal of Connecticut, who wrote the bill with Republican Sen. Marsha Blackburn of Tennessee.
 He said that the message to big tech companies is that "we no longer trust you to make decisions for us.”